gagoar/codeowners-generator/README.md

 <!-- CONFIGURATION -->

-Remember that you can always create a configuration file in your project that it will be picked up by the tool running on the action.
+Remember that you can always create a configuration file in your project that will be picked up by the tool running on the action.
 For examples in how to configure take a look at the [configuration section below](#configuration).

 ## Configuration